wonderbird/kata-gof-chain-of-responsibility-pokerhands/README.md

-# Poker Hands
+# Poker Hand

+In this kata you implement the Gang Of Four Chain of Responsibility Pattern [[1](#ref-1), [2](#ref-2), [3](#ref-3)].

 Origin: Coding Dojo: [Poker Hands](http://codingdojo.org/kata/PokerHands/)

 ## About this Kata

-This kata is blatantly stolen from acm.uva.es/p/v103/10315.html It is a subset of KataTexasHoldEm , which is a very large Kata.
+This kata is adopted from [Poker Hands](http://codingdojo.org/kata/PokerHands/), which is blatantly stolen from acm.uva.es/p/v103/10315.html It is a subset of KataTexasHoldEm , which is a very large Kata.

 ## Problem Description

-Your job is to compare several pairs of poker hands and to indicate which, if either, has a higher rank.
+Your job is to rank a poker hand.

 ## Poker rules description